Motley Fool Rule Your Retirement Review

 That said, different age groups will use the service differently.

 If you are still a long way away from retirement, a one-year membership should do the trick.
-Use that year to absorb as much of the information as possible.
-This will give you a major headstart on your retirement.
+Use that year to absorb as much of the information as possible you can start your retirement planning on the right foot.
+This will give you a major headstart on your retirement goals.
 Many retirees wish they had the proper knowledge in their 20’s, 30’s, and 40’s.
-The resources provided to Rule Your Retirement members can help younger people start planning properly so they can retire comfortably.
+The resources provided to Rule Your Retirement members can help younger people start planning properly so they can retire smarter (and maybe retire sooner).